 Comparison Snapshot:

-How does each platform reduce (or create) operational runbooks for order flows?
+How does each platform reduce (or increase) the amount of runbooks I need for order fulfillment?

 Expanded Explanation: